adobe/aem-core-wcm-components/README.md

  inside the configuration of the `content-package-maven-plugin`.

- Also, make sure that if you have a sub module like ui.apps to add the core components as a dependency to ui.apps/pom.xml as well.
+ Also, make sure that if you have a submodule like ui.apps to add the core components as a dependency to ui.apps/pom.xml as well.

  ### For Projects Using Maven Archetype 18 and Above